Project Muçununga

 Systemic vision allows for the restoration to scale and expand

 Biomas sees ecological restoration as the reconstruction of interdependencies.
-Soil, water, biodiversity, economy, and society must be aligned for ecosystems to recover in a sustainable way.
+Soil, water, biodiversity, economy, and society must be aligned for ecosystems to recover in a truly sustainable way.

 Project Stages